kikuchiyo/device_connection_en/nonsdk/upstream/device_else/report_attributes.md

   <tr>
     <td>attributes </td>
     <td>Array </td>
-    <td>Mandatory</td>
+    <td>Optional</td>
-    <td>List of the   attribute.
+    <td>List of the attributes.
 One request can contain maximum 200   items.<br>
-       If the value of attributes is null, system   will query all the attributes.  </td>
+       If the value of attributes is null, system   will get all the attributes.  </td>
   </tr>
   <tr>
     <td>method</td>